Bobby Douglas: Competitive career

+Honors

 In 1987, Douglas was inducted into the National Wrestling Hall of Fame, following his enshrinement into the NAIA Wrestling Hall of Fame in 1985.
 Douglas is also a member of the Ohio Hall of Fame, and in 1999 was inducted into the Arizona State Hall of Fame.
 He is a supporter of the Jason Foundation, a youth suicide awareness and prevention foundation.

 Douglas is one of the great technicians in the sport.
 He has written several books on wrestling technique: Takedown I, Takedown II, Pinning and Olympic Technique, Take It To The Mat, Wrestling Skills and Drills, and The Last Takedown.
 He is one of a handful of gold certified U.S. coaches.

+Personal life

-He earned a bachelor’s degree from Oklahoma State in 1967 and a master’s degree from ASU in 1981, where he was admitted to the doctoral program.
-Douglas and his wife, Jackie, have one son, Bobby Douglas Jr., and reside in Ames.
+He earned a bachelor's degree from Oklahoma State in 1967 and a master's degree from ASU in 1981, where he was admitted to the doctoral program.
+Douglas and his wife, Jackie, have one son, Bobby Douglas Jr., and reside in Ames, Iowa.